 - Storming the Spire

-These chapters require you to complete about 70 quests and will take you 2-4 hours depending on how fast you quest and if you have BFA flying.
+These chapters require you to complete about 70 quests and will take you 2-4 hours, depending on how fast you quest.

 Do the recruitment quests

 With the main storyline completed and Secrets in the Sands earned, it is time to begin the recruitment quests.
 There are about 25 quests in this chain and some are pretty long so you still have another couple of hours to go before you unlock the Vulpera.

 To begin the quest chain, you need to have a level 50 Horde character.
 You can then visit Ji Firepaw in the Orgrimmar Embassy and accept the quest Guests at Grommash Hold.